huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 Make sure to follow the installation guide on the repository mentioned above to properly install Flash Attention 2.
 Once that package is installed, you can benefit from this feature.

-We natively support Flash Attention 2 for some models.
-The currently supported architectures are:
+We natively support Flash Attention 2 for the following models:

 - Llama
 - Falcon

-You can request to add Flash Attention 2 support for more models by opening an issue on GitHub!
+You can request to add Flash Attention 2 support for more models by opening an issue on GitHub, and even open a Pull Request to integrate the changes.
 The supported models can be used for inference and training, including training with padding tokens - *which is currently not supported for `BetterTransformer` API below.*

 <Tip>

-Flash Attention 2 can only be used for models in the fp16 or bf16 dtypes and run only on NVIDIA-GPU devices.
+Flash Attention 2 can only be used when the models' dtype is  `fp16` or `bf16` and runs only on NVIDIA-GPU devices.
 Make sure to cast your model to the appropriate dtype and load them on a supported device before using that feature.

 </Tip>